gregchapauli/marvel-quizz/README.md

 Then I learned new concepts in react V17 with Hooks !!!

 After this, let's get coding.

+## Description

+First, the page is full responsive.
+On the landing page, you can see a very cool animation when you switch between the two buttons.

+Now you can susbcribe by clicking on the left button.

 ## Project resources & dependencies